stefangoolcharan/stefangoolcharan/README.md

    Bsc.
 Information Technology (General major) & Psychology (Minor)

 - 👀 I’m interested in:
-   Building interestin, functional programs and web development.
+   Building interesting, functional programs and web development.
 I am experienced in C++ and wish to further my programming knowledge in this language while also pursing more dynamic languages such as Python.

 - 🌱 I’m currently learning: